 - Adoption: This means you would give birth to the baby, but another family would raise the child.
 It can be hard to give birth to a child and then let them go but, it can also be a real comfort to know that someone’s taking care of your child, especially if you aren’t able to.

 Door of Hope is a place to get support if you decide on adoption.
-You can reach them on 082 783 3374.
+You can reach them on their emergency number which is 082 783 3374.

 Thinking about what to do once you are pregnant can be scary.
 Maybe ask yourself: Can I take care of a child?
 Do I want a child?
 These are tough questions to ask, but they’re worth facing up to, to find the right option for you.